Zig Ziglar: Speaker at NASE

 In 2007, a fall down a flight of stairs left him with short-term memory problems.
 Nonetheless, Ziglar continued taking part in motivational seminars until he retired in 2010.

 Personal life

 Ziglar met his wife, Jean, in 1944, in Jackson, Mississippi.
 He was 17 and she was 16; they married in late 1946.
 They had four children: Suzan, Tom, Cindy, and Julie.

+He was baptized a Christian on Independence weekend 1972; he stated "I claim July 4th as my "born again day."

 Ziglar, a Baptist, integrated Christianity into his motivational work.
 He was also a Republican who endorsed former Governor of Arkansas Mike Huckabee for his party's presidential nomination in 2008.

 Death

 On November 28, 2012, Ziglar died from pneumonia at a hospital in Plano, Texas.